IDS 576 Advanced Predictive Models and Applications for Business Analytics

 - There is no official textbook for this course.
 Several references will be provided within each lecture.
 For additional reading please refer to these textbooks:

-- Materials (lecture notes, assignments and project details) will be posted on Blackboard.
+- Materials (lecture notes and assignments) will be posted on Blackboard.

 - 01/16 : Motivating Applications, Machine Learning Pipeline (Data, Models, Loss, Optimization), Backpropagation

 - 01/23 : Feedforward Networks: Nonlinearities, Convolutional Neural Networks: Convolution, Pooling

 - 01/30 : Jumpstarting Convolutional Neural Networks: Visualization, Transfer, Practical Models (VGG, AlexNet)

 - 02/06 : Text and Embeddings: Introduction to NLP, Word Embeddings, Word2Vec